GRAMMAR SCHOOL INTER HOUSE FOOTBALL - NBC SVG

-Lopey house will attempt to win the Junior and Senior Titles of the St. Vincent Grammar School Inter-House Football Championship tomorrow.
+Lopey house will attempt to win the Junior and Senior Titles of the St. Vincent Grammar School Inter-House Football Championship, today.

 In the Junior Division, Lopey House will meet Crick House who triumphed over Reeves House 5-4 on penalties after their goalless draw in regulation time.
 Lopey House also beat Millar House 3-nil on aggregate.